 The benefits range from basic efficiencies to being able to get insights that were previously unheard of at this level of business size.

-Can a small business be called incomplete if it doesn’t benefit from the likes of financial dashboards?
+Can a small business be called incomplete if it doesn’t benefit from the likes of financial dashboards and other business intelligence tools?
 Probably not, but the technology is so easy to use and so easy to implement that there really can’t be an excuse for not embracing it.